In Excel, we can’t simply use the default MAX function with a condition (unless you are using Microsoft Office 365).

 Again we need to split this formula into three different parts to understand it.
 In the first part, you have compared the month column with the criteria and it has returned an array with TRUE where criteria matched, else FALSE.

 After that, you have multiplied that array with the sales quantity column which returns an array where you have sales quantity instead of TRUE.
-In the end, MAX function has returned the highest value from that array which is your highest sales quantity.
+In the end, the MAX function has returned the highest value from that array which is your highest sales quantity.

 This entire formula, sumproduct has the major role to allow you to use an array without entering an actual array formula.